jpitty03/BraviaRemoteControl/README.md

 # Sony Bravia Remote Control

 A simple Electron-based remote control application to interact with Sony Bravia TVs over a local network using the ScalarWebAPI and IRCC commands.
 The app allows users to control TV functionalities like power, volume, channels, input, and media controls through an intuitive remote interface.
+Built specifically for Tobii Dynavox who use TD Control for controlling the Operating System with only their eyes.

 ## Features